kaust25/Email-Auto-Responder/README.md

 ## Credits
-This project is developed by [Your Name].
+This project is developed by Kausthub Balaji.
 It utilizes the Google API (Gmail API) for email operations and the OpenAI API for generating auto-reply messages.

 ## Notes
 - The program waits for a set amount of time before checking for new emails and then activates randomly between 45 to 120 seconds to scan the inbox.